jlianyz/first-project/README.md

   * Corporate plans

 **4. Class schedule**
-  * Day by day schedule with classes color coded, and who is teaching the class
+  * Day by day schedule with classes color coded(for desktop), and who is teaching the class

 **5. Contact details**
   * Google maps location details